matmar10/sequelize-auto-migrations/README.md

-# sequelize-auto-migrations
+# sequelize-lazy-migrations

-Migration generator &amp;&amp; runner for sequelize
+Migration generator &amp; runner for sequelize

 This package provide two tools:
 * `makemigration` - tool for create new migrations
 * `runmigration` - tool for apply created by first tool migrations

 ## Install
-`npm install sequelize-auto-migrations`
+`npm install sequelize-lazy-migrations`

 ## Usage
 * Init sequelize, with sequelize-cli, using `sequelize init`